bensonml/books/the-ideal-team-player.md

 Ambition to improve the team

 ## Smart
+Wise.

-## Application
+## Applications

-Hiring
+A. Hiring
+Establishing expectations.

-Improving Employees
+B. Improving Employees
+Critieria for improvement.
+Honest Feedback.

 ## INFO
+Endorsement: John described how this book is the foundation and philosophy of CTOS.

 Author Summary: [Ideal Team Player.pdf](https://files.tablegroup.com/wp-content/uploads/2020/12/14171138/Ideal-Team-Player-Model-and-Summary.pdf)